 Scroll to change the volume

 Whether you're listening to audio through your iPhone or locally on your Watch, you can open the wearable device's Now Playing complication and use the Digital Crown to change the track's volume.
-Just scroll up or down to raise or lower your music, podcasts, or whatever else you happen to be listening to.
+Then, scroll up or down to raise or lower your music, podcasts, or whatever else you happen to have flowing through your favorite headphones.

 Press to go home

-One press of the Digital Crown on Apple Watch will bring you back to your currently active Watch face, assuming your inside an app.
-Otherwise, you'll see your full list of apps.
+One press of the Digital Crown on the Apple Watch will bring you back to your currently active Watch face, assuming you're inside an app.
+Otherwise, you'll see your entire list or grid of apps.

 When you double-press the Digital Crown on Apple Watch, you'll see the previous app activated.